robert-rjm/Golf-Club-Tracker/README.md

 | St Genis - 5 Hole | 5 | 17 | N/A | ❌ |
 | Other | 9 - 18 | selectable | N/A | ❌ |

-> ℹ️ Stableford scoring requires SSS and slope to calculate your playing handicap.
+> Stableford scoring requires SSS and slope to calculate your playing handicap.
 Courses without these values will still track clubs and shots — just without points.

 ### Want your course added?
 **Open an Issue:**